-coeffs [array-like] dictionary of wavelet coefficients as returned by pywt.wavedecn padding [float or None, optional] If None, raise an error if the coefficients cannot be tightly packed.
+coeffs [array-like] Dictionary of wavelet coefficients as returned by pywt.wavedecn padding [float or None, optional] The value to use for the background if the coefficients cannot be tightly packed.
+If None, raise an error if the coefficients cannot be tightly packed.